Food service at ASL is managed by BaxterStorey Ltd.

 - Cashless lunch FAQs

 - Catering philosophy

-Available every day from the hot counter: soup, pasta with marinara or bolognese sauce.
+Also available every day from the hot counter: soup, pasta with marinara or bolognese sauce.
 Gluten free pasta is available on request.

 Items carry a "star" rating from 1-4.
-Choose a total of 5 stars and you have a £3.80 meal deal - a five star lunch!
+Choose a total of 5 stars and enjoy a five star lunch!

 Kindergarten students are expected to bring lunch from home; a drink is provided to accompany their lunch.
 Students in Grades 1-4 my bring in a lunch from home, or parents may elect for their child(ren) to be provided with a nutritious packed lunch by the School.
 Parents may choose for their child(ren) from a variety of sandwich fillings and breads, accompanied by a choice of healthy snacks, fruit or dessert, and a drink.

 The packed lunch form is available in the navigation to the left at the start of each semester.